hiroshiban/Mcalibrator2/README.md

 ![Mcalibrator2 Color Calculator](doc/imgs/11_Color_Calculator_tab.png)
 **Mcalibrator2: Color Calculator tab (for performing chromaticity calibration)**

 1. First, to estimate chromaticity by a simple linear transformation, please load CIE1931 xyY values for each of the RGB phosphors at their maximum levels.
-To do this, please press the ***“Load/measure RGB”*** button.
+To do this, please press the ***"Load/measure RGB"*** button.
 The phosphor values measured/stored in the previous session are extracted and displayed on the CIE1931 chromaticity diagram as 3 circles and a triangle.
 The range of chromaticity values you can present with the current display is a region enclosed by this triangle.

 ![Mcalibrator2 Color Calculator after loading phosphors](doc/imgs/12_Color_Calculator_tab_after_loading_phosphors.png)
 **Mcalibrator2: Color Calculator tab after loading CIE1931 xy values of the RGB phosphors at their maximum level.**

 2. Then, if you want to use the CLUTs generated in the previous step, please set the ***LUT*** radio-button to ON (default).
 If you want to use the raw RGB values without the reference CLUTs, please set the ***RGB*** radio-button to ON.
 If the RGB radio-button is ON, you can directly set RGB values on the ***"you want to measure"*** edit box.
 Please use this option when you want to simply measure RGB values of your stimuli.
-3. Next, please input CIE1931 xyY values you want to use in your experiment on ***“x,y,Y”*** editing window just below the ***“you want (x1, y1, Y1; x2, y2, Y2; x3, y3,..)”*** message box.
+3. Next, please input CIE1931 xyY values you want to use in your experiment on ***"x,y,Y"*** editing window just below the ***"you want (x1, y1, Y1; x2, y2, Y2; x3, y3,..)"*** message box.
 Please describe 3 (x, y, Y) values with a comma (,) as a delimiter.
 If you want to set multiple values, please use a semi-colon (;) to separate each of CIE 1931 xyY values.
 The format is thus as below.
-**x1,y1,Y1; x2,y2,Y2; x3,y3,Y3;…**
+**x1,y1,Y1; x2,y2,Y2; x3,y3,Y3;...**
 4. You can also load these CIE1931 xyY values from a text file.
-To do this, please press the ***“load”*** button.
+To do this, please press the ***"load"*** button.
 The CIE1931 xyY values in the text file should be described with commas and semi-colons as delimiters as below.
 ***x1, y1, Y1;***
 ***x2, y2, Y2;***
 ***x3, y3, Y3;***
-***…***
+***...***
-5. After setting xyY values you want, please press ***“convert xyY”*** button.
+5. After setting xyY values you want, please press ***"convert xyY"*** button.
 If the LUT radio-button is ON, the xyY values are converted to **CLUT IDs**.
 If the RGB radio-button is ON, the raw RGB values required are calculated by a simple linear transformation.
-The estimated values  are presented on the ***“LUT (or RGB)”*** edit box on the right side.
+The estimated values  are presented on the ***"LUT (or RGB)"*** edit box on the right side.
-6. To measure actual CIE1931 xyY values for these initial estimations, please press the ***“measure”*** button.
+6. To measure actual CIE1931 xyY values for these initial estimations, please press the ***"measure"*** button.
 The chromaticities for the estimated RGB values are successively measured.
-The results are presented on the ***“x,y,Y”*** and ***“LUT(or RGB)”*** edit boxes just below the ***“results (x1, y1, Y1; x2, y2, Y2; x3, y3,..)”*** message box.
-In addition, the CIE1931 xy values you want and the actual measures for the estimations are plotted on the ***“CIE1931 chromaticity diagram”*** window by a circle (what you want) and a cross (actual measurement).
+The results are presented on the ***"x,y,Y"*** and ***"LUT(or RGB)"*** edit boxes just below the ***"results (x1, y1, Y1; x2, y2, Y2; x3, y3,..)"*** message box.
+In addition, the CIE1931 xy values you want and the actual measures for the estimations are plotted on the ***"CIE1931 chromaticity diagram"*** window by a circle (what you want) and a cross (actual measurement).
 If these two values are close enough, the chromaticity calibration is done successfully.

 ![Mcalibrator2 Color Calculator tab single estimation](doc/imgs/12_Color_Calculator_tab_single_estimation.png)
 **Mcalibrator2: Color Calculator tab, single color estimation result**

 7. If the estimations are not good, you need to adjut ***LUT IDs*** or ***RGB*** values by an automatic chromaticity estimation/correction method.
 - Mcalibrator2 currently has 7 automatic chromaticity estimation methods;
   1. ***recursive linear estimations based on a least-squares method with random local-value samplings***,
   2. ***recursive linear estimations based on a least-squares method with grid local-value samplings***,